sgys banner books

 “And as he sat upon the mount of Olives, the disciples came unto him privately, saying, Tell us, when shall these things be? and what shall be the sign of thy coming, and of the end of the world?
 And Jesus answered and said unto them, Take heed that no man deceive you.
 For many shall come in my name, saying, I am Christ; and shall deceive many.”
 Matthew 24:3-5

-When His twelve asked Jesus what would be the “sign” of His return, the very first thing He revealed and promised as a sign of the end of this age would be deceivers who came in His name (using His name) bearing messages to deceive “many.”
+When His twelve asked Jesus what would be the “sign” of His return, the very first thing He revealed and promised as a sign of the end of this age would be deceivers who come in His name (using His name) bearing messages to deceive “many.”
 This perhaps can apply to those evil emissaries who work within and outside of the church world.
 Many have claimed “I am Christ.”
 One particular world religion has as its head a “Pope” who is said to be the Vicar of Christ, or the one on earth who takes the place of Christ.
-More on this later (2 Thess.
-2:9-12).
+More on this later (2 Thessalonians 2:9-12).

 The Son of God warned “Take heed that no man deceive you.”
 To the believer, the deceiver who is operating within the church world, posing as a true servant of Christ, offers by far the most dangerous threat.
-This is what Jesus was talking about when He spoke of wolves who wear sheep’s clothing (Matt.
-7:15-23).
+This is what Jesus was talking about when He spoke of wolves who wear sheep’s clothing (Matthew 7:15-23).

 Who are the agents He warned would come to give persuasive, seducing, delusions and messages which would deceive “many”?